Coping with pancreatic cancer

 Some people prefer not to talk to family or friends – for example because they don’t want to worry them.
 You can also talk to your medical team.
 You will be given a main contact, or keyworker, who will usually be a specialist nurse.
 They can provide emotional support as well as medical care.

 Some people find counselling helpful.
-This gives you a safe place to come to terms with your feelings and find ways to cope.
+This gives you a safe place to come to terms with your feelings and may help you find ways to cope.
 If you’re interested in counselling, speak to your GP or nurse – they may be able to refer you.
-Cancer centres and Maggie’s sometimes also have counsellors.
-You can find more information about counselling from the British Association of Counselling and Psychotherapy, or the Counselling Directory.

 Looking after yourself